Introduction to the Course

 Mathematics is the science of number, quantity and space.
 AS and A2 are the further development of GCSE concepts to allow problem solving in the real world.
 It is divided into Pure, Mechanics and Statistics.

-Standard entry requirements including: a grade 7 at Higher Tier in Mathematics.
+Standard entry requirements including: a grade 7 at Higher Tier in GCSE Mathematics.

-You will be asked to sit an assessment.
+You will be required to sit an assessment.
 The assessment does not require any knowledge beyond GCSE.
-It assesses your ability to use and apply your knowledge and your aptitude for thinking through problems and selecting appropriate techniques.
+It assesses your ability to use and apply your knowledge and your ability to think through problems and select appropriate techniques.

 Students need to enjoy the subject and must have a positive attitude and be prepared to work consistently.
 Students need to be aware that Mathematics is not an easy option.